wikindx/wikindx/trunk/components/plugins/adminstyle/README.txt

 5. Some improvements to the display.
 6. Debugged the handling of non-Latin/accented characters during citation and bibliography previews.
 7. Corrected a bug in displaying '<' and '>' characters.
-8. Adaptation for Wikindx 5.9.1.
+8. Adaptation for WIKINDX 5.9.1.

 v1.9
 1. Fix a fclose() bug.